 Lungworm larvae are invisible to the naked eye.
-If your dog likes to eat grass, slugs or snails, lick from water left outside, or toys they are at risk of catching lungworm.
-Dogs who eat a bird or animal who has eaten a snail or slug can also become infected.
+If your dog or cat likes to eat grass, slugs or snails, lick from water left outside, or toys they are at risk of catching lungworm.
+Animals who eat a bird or animal who has eaten a snail or slug can also become infected.

-Your dog swallows the lungworm larvae which then leave the gut and migrate to the lungs via the blood.
+Your dog or cat swallows the lungworm larvae which then leave the gut and migrate to the lungs via the blood.
 The larvae hatch into adult lungworms who then make their way up through the lungs.
-Your dog coughs, swallows the lungworm which then passes out in their poo.
-If your dog gets to the point where they’re coughing up lungworm they’re in serious trouble.
+Your dog or cat coughs, swallows the lungworm which then passes out in their poo.
+If they get to the point where they’re coughing up lungworm they’re in serious trouble.
 Which is why diagnosis and early treatment are essential.

 Do the lungworm test if

-- Your dog licks or eats grass, slugs or snails
+- Your dog/cat licks or eats grass, slugs or snails

 - Or eats dead animals and birds

 - Drinks water left outside, or plays with toys left outside

 - You don’t worm your dog/cat at all